Baseboard Alternatives

 A shiplap wall does not require a baseboard as the wood goes all the way down to the floor, and since it already lays on top of the wall, it will protect the bottom of the wall just like a traditional baseboard would.

 Typically, you will not have more than one (maybe two) shiplap walls in a home, so this will not be a solution for every wall.
-But it can be a solution for walls in high traffic zones and can become a design focal point in said high traffic rooms (i.e., living rooms, entertainment rooms, dining rooms).
+But it can be a solution for walls in high-traffic zones and can become a design focal point in said high-traffic rooms (i.e., living rooms, entertainment rooms, dining rooms).

 Reclaimed Wood

 Reclaimed wood is an ideal alternative for a lot of reasons.
-For one, it is recycled, which is an environmentally friendly option that uses wood that has already been cut down.
+For one, it is recycled, an environmentally friendly option that uses wood that has already been cut down.
 It is also saving said wood from being thrown out after one use.

-Beyond the environmental aspect, it can also be much cheaper than new slabs of wood or another material that you might get in a hardware or home improvement store.
+Beyond the environmental aspect, it can also be much cheaper than new slabs of wood or another material you might get in a hardware or home improvement store.
 It is just as easy to stain or paint and can be DIY-ed and cut into straight slabs or left in more organic shapes.

 Molding